Last Updated on

-One of my most used and essential automation applications has always been Smile’s automation application, TextExpander.
+One of my most used and essential automation applications has always been Smile’s automation application, TextExpander (affiliate link).
 Because I type hundreds and sometimes thousands of words a day, it’s essential to my productivity that I’m not manually typing regularly used snippets of text over and over again.

 With my library of over two thousands custom text expansions, TextExpander saves me hours of typing over time, and it also helps me reduce misspelled words, names, and URLs.

 Back in 2016, I wrote an article about why I use both TextExpander and Keyboard Maestro for text expansion automation.
 Since that time, TextExpander, in its sixth version, has received additional useful features that make it even more useful and worth the price of subscription.

 Note: this article contains one or more affiliate links for a product(s) I support.
 By using the link, you’re supporting the financial stability of this website.
 Thank you.

 TextExpander preferences includes a statistical proof of how many snippets of text it has expanded for you and approximately how many hours of typing time it has saved you based on your typing speed and how long you’ve used the application.

 Sadly, I’m a pretty slow typist.
 One a good day, I can type upwards to 40-50 wpm.
 I would love to punch a 100 wpm, but I can’t think that fast.

 But TextExpander increases my typing speed each time I trigger a snippet expansion.
 So far in writing this paragraph, I have used TextExpander to expand the following words (using the abbreviations in parentheses):

 - parentheses (parath – I always misspell that word)

 The above word expansions are 6 out of the 1873 words and snippets of text in my TextExpander library.